 Designer, typesetter, and managing editor of the accompanying hardcover book.
 The best way to reflect the breadth and depth of the photography we had on hand was to assemble a team of 13 expert writers to capture an equally diverse perspective on the theme.
 From driver Derek Bell to WSJ critic Dan Neal, they did not disappoint.
 An international team of writers and photographers brought each story in this coffee-table sized book to life.
 Ken Gross provided the technical data for each car.

-As the executive producer of the 12-part video series, I was proud of our Telly national award for the series and the millions of social media hits their distribution garnered the museum.
+As executive producer of a 12-part video series for Porsche by Design, I'm proud of our Telly national award for the series and the millions of social media hits their distribution garnered the museum.
+Click here to see all videos.

 Branding the exhibition: developing an easily elegant work mark and color palette for the Porsche by Design exhibition allowed us to produce a myriad of exhibition-related materials in a short amount of time.
 Designer Dave Rainey produced the eye-catching coasters and the magazine cover to the right.